The process of applying for scholarships and actually finding ones for your student can be bewildering.

 Overall, Dabbar is candid, “Finding and applying for scholarship money takes time and effort,” and she points out that hiring a professional, even for an hour or two, can make the process less painful.
 “Often I’m able to look at a kid’s overall profile and immediately guide the student and family strategically how to navigate what’s best for their budgets- relieving stress, offering options, and saving parents tons of time.”

 This new subscription service allows members to ask questions and have one-on-one conversations with college advising professionals.
 Topics covered include financial aid, test prep, essay writing and more.
-This service is run by Grown and Flown and is available exclusively to parents of high school and college students who are member of their dynamic Grown and Flown Parents Facebook Group.
+This service is run by Grown and Flown and available exclusively to parents of high school and college students.

 Meet Our Experts: